joannakl/cs102/projects/project4.markdown

 If the program is executed with non-existent or invalid command line arguments, it should print an error message and terminate.

-The program \textbf{should not be interactive}.
+The program __should not be interactive__.
 All input should be provided as the command line arguments.
 The user should not be prompted for any additional information.
 </div> </div></div>